Search Meter: a WordPress plugin

 Popular and Recent Searches

-The Popular Searches widget displays a list of the most popular successful search terms on your blog during the last 30 days.
-The Recent Searches widget displays a simple list of the most recent successful search terms.
+The Popular Searches block displays a list of the most popular successful search terms on your site during the last 30 days.
+The Recent Searches block displays a simple list of the most recent successful search terms.
 In both cases, the search terms in the lists are hyperlinked to the actual search results; readers can click the search term to show the results for that search.
-Also, you can configure the title and the maximum number of searches that each widget will display.
+For each block you can configure the text colour and size, the title, and the maximum number of searches to display.

 sm_list_popular_searches()